aws/aws-pdk/docs/content/getting_started/shopping_list_app.md

   GetShoppingListsFunction,
   PutShoppingListFunction,
 } from "myapi-typescript-infra";
-import { DatabaseConstruct } from "./database";
+import { DatabaseConstruct } from "../database";

 /**
  * Api construct props.
  */
-export interface ApiConstructProps {
+export interface MyApiProps {
   /**
    * Instance of the UserIdentity.
    */